 Globally, each year we spend more than $39 billion on probiotics.
 But is popping pills and powders or eating yoghurt really going to help with weight control, mood and digestion, or treating your allergies?
 And just what are probiotics, anyway?

-If you've ever been on a course of antibiotics, or been unwell for a period of time, you may have been advised to take probiotics.
+If you've ever been on a course of antibiotics or been unwell for some time, you may have been advised to take probiotics.
 These, along with prebiotics, are added – and promoted – in many everyday foods, such as yoghurt or fermented dairy drinks, and other products such as kimchi and kombucha, and are also available as a tablet, capsule or powder.
 All promise to help balance your gut health.